What this Book is About

 *

-The first Part of this book, "Modes of Interaction", examines our physical, biological and social interactions in order to flesh out the characteristics of these modes.
-The second Part, "Modes of Meaning", shows how these modes permeate the meaning we find in our world, which has implications for our understanding of consciousness.
-It is only in the third Part, "Modes of Spirituality", that I turn to spirituality, searching for spiritual possibilities that accord with these modes.
-The last Part, "Changing the Paradigm", demonstrates how these possibilities can refine our approach to spirituality and provide valuable signposts for our psychedelic journeys.
+The first Part of the book, "Modes of Interaction", examines our everyday physical, biological and social interactions to flesh out the characteristics of each mode.
+The second Part, "Modes of Meaning", shows how connective and architective contexts permeate the meaning we find in the world, which in turn has implications for our understanding of consciousness.
+It is only in the third Part, "Modes of Spirituality", that I turn to spirituality, imagining how our spirits would negotiate these modes.
+The last Part, "Changing the Paradigm", envisages how an awareness of these modes and their scale dependencies can refine our approach to spirituality and provide valuable signposts for our psychedelic journeys.

 *